Skip to main content

 #

-Prometheus error: Warning: Error fetching server time: Detected 38.116000175476074 seconds time difference between your browser and the server.
-38 seconds—not huge, not tiny—but enough to break Teleport’s security handshake.
+Prometheus first showed a clock drift warning: Warning: Error fetching server time: Detected 38.116000175476074 seconds time difference between your browser and the server.

 #